Time management techniques and systems

 Review your work environment, layout, IT equipment, etc, and set it up for efficiency.
-Tidy up your work-space and keep all paperwork filed away unless you're working on it.
-Keep a clean desk and well-organized systems, but don't be obsessive, or spend all week adjusting the settings of your screen-saver.
+Tidy up your workspace and keep all paperwork filed away unless you're working on it.
+Keep a clean desk and well-organised systems, but don't be obsessive, or spend all week adjusting the settings of your screen-saver.

 If you can't stop interruptions then go elsewhere when you need time alone.
 Fight for your right to work uninterrupted when you need to.

 Sharpen up your decision-making.
 If you can't decide, then decide how to, (eg consult, get more information, delegate, etc), but don't just let it sit there.
-Remember 'JFDI' (see the acronyms archive).
+Remember 'JFDI'.